ChokoGroup/batocera-CHA/README.md

 - Use swap partition, if found, or create a swap file to expand available memory, if CHOKO_DISK partition exists or if running from SD card.

-- Similar to what is done in Lakka, whe can add/update cores copying them to `/userdata/system/configs/retroarch/cores` (browsing in your network is `\\BATOCERA\share\system\configs\retroarch\cores`).
+- Similar to what is done in Lakka, we can add/update cores copying them to `/userdata/system/configs/retroarch/cores` (browsing in your network is `\\BATOCERA\share\system\configs\retroarch\cores`).
 Check the bottom of this page for a list of important folders.

 #